- When Is It Safe to Resume Sex After Delivery?

 Talk to your partner about your challenges to have sex.
 Tell him that you will soon be ready for it.
 You can try cuddling, kissing or playing together with your baby to keep the romance alive.

-2. It’s Difficult For You To Wait For Six Weeks And You Want To Go At It Immediately.
+2. It’s Difficult for You to Wait for Six Weeks to Have Sex and You Want to Go At It Immediately.

 Try These Tips:

-Consult with your doctor on when is it safe to have intercourse after pregnancy.
-It should be ok if the post-partum bleeding has stopped.
+Consult with your doctor on whether it would be safe to have intercourse after pregnancy.
+It should be ok if the postpartum bleeding has stopped but you must engage in sex with your partner only after you have confirmed with your doctor about the same.

-3. Breasts Are Leaky And Hurt Due To Being Tender
+3. Your Breasts are Leaky and Hurt Due to Tenderness.

 Breasts at the time of nursing can become sore and heavy and may not assist in orgasms during sex.
 Moreover, you might want to let them be after having your baby at it all day.